HopeHumanist/alx-system_engineering-devop/0x01-shell_permissions/README.md

 Sets the permission to hello
 Sets the mode of the file hello
-Set the mode of the file hello the same as olleh
+Set the mode of the file hello the same as olleh adds execute to all subdirectories of the current directory